 John C. Darnell is a Professor of Egyptology and director of the Yale Egyptological Institute in Egypt and of the Yale Toshka Desert Survey.
 His interests include ancient Egyptian religion, cryptography, the scripts and texts of Graeco-Roman Egypt, and the archaeological and epigraphic remains of ancient activity in the Egyptian Western Desert.
 He is an expert on Ancient Egyptian rock inscriptions and lapidary hieratic.
 He teaches image-assisted courses on Egyptian religion and religious architecture, and a survey of Egyptian history, focusing on the mechanics of unity and disunity within the Nile Valley, as well as a wide range of courses in ancient texts, from those dealing with the underworld and cosmography to love poetry and magic spells.

 Karen Polinger Foster is a Lecturer in Near Eastern Languages and Civilizations and History of Art.
 She specializes in the art and archaeology of the Bronze Age Aegean, with particular interests in interconnections with Egypt and the ancient Near East.
-Her most recent book, Civilizations of Ancient Iraq (2009), co-authored with Benjamin R. Foster, is a substantial revision of Iraq Beyond the Headlines: History, Archaeology, and War (2005), co-authored with Benjamin R. Foster and Patty Gerstenblith.
+Her most recent book, Civilizations of Ancient Iraq (2009), co-authored with Benjamin R. Foster, received the 2010 Felicia A. Holton Book Award from the Archaeological Institute of America.
 Her current major research project involves the final preparation of Strange and Wonderful: Exotic Flora and Fauna in Image and Imagination, a comprehensive study of this material from ancient to modern times.
 In something of a departure from her scholarly career, she retold for children a Sumerian folktale and illustrated it with her own cut-paper mosaics based on Sumerian art.
 The book, The City of Rainbows: A Tale from Ancient Sumer (1999), is regularly used in schools here and abroad, including in Iraq itself.

-Eckart Frahm is a Professor of Assyriology.
-His main research interests are Assyrian and Babylonian history and Mesopotamian scholarly texts of the first millennium B.C.E.
-He is the author of four books, on Assyrian historical texts, Late Babylonian letters, and Mesopotamian text commentaries, and the history of the ancient Near East, and of numerous articles on subjects including cuneiform grammatology, the ancient reception of the Gilgamesh epic and the Babylonian epic of creation, Mesopotamian prophecy, Sumerian royal inscriptions and proverbs, Babylonian prisons, and the history of modern scholarship on the ancient Near East.
+Eckart Frahm is Professor of Assyriology and primarily interested in Assyrian and Babylonian history and Mesopotamian scholarly texts of the first millennium B.C.E.
+He is the author of five books, on Assyrian royal inscriptions, Late Babylonian letters, Mesopotamian text commentaries, and the history of the ancient Near East, and of numerous articles on subjects including cuneiform grammatology, the ancient reception of the Gilgamesh epic and the Babylonian epic of creation, Mesopotamian prophecy, Sumerian royal inscriptions and proverbs, Babylonian prisons, and the history of modern scholarship on the ancient Near East.
 Frahm teaches on Mesopotamian history, religion, and literature, and the Bible in its ancient Near Eastern setting.

 Beatrice Gruendler is a Professor of Arabic Language and Literature.
 She is engaged in four areas of research: the development of Arabic script, classical Arabic poetry and its social context, the integration of modern literary theory into the study of Near Eastern literatures, and early Islamic book-culture (3rd/9th century C.E.) viewed within the history of communication.
 Current projects are a study of the communicative strategies of literati in the ninth century and a media history of early Arabic-Islamic book culture, which she will pursue in 2010-11 as a fellow of the Institute of Advanced Studies in Berlin.
 She teaches on classics of the Arabic-Islamic world in translation, classical Arabic linguistics, literature (e.g., Layla and Majnun, Abbasid poetry and its social context, al-Mutanabbi, the Maqamat), poetics, Islamic geography, and the history of the Arabic language worldwide from the time before Islam to the present.